wds4/DCoSL/bounties/README.md

 # [Curated Lists](./curatedLists)

-Refactor Curated Lists (which is currently functional in Pretty Good Apps desktop client) as a website (perhaps a progressive web app?) and with better UX.
+Refactor Curated Lists (which is currently functional as an app in the Pretty Good Apps desktop client) as a website with stellar UX.
+Broken down into phases:

-Phase 1 Curated Lists Explorer: 10,000,000 sats
+Phase 1 (Curated Lists explorer, very basid) bounty: 10,000,000 sats, or make me an offer

-(additional phases, to be determined)
+Phases 2-5 bounties: to be determined

 # [Curated Graphs](./curatedGraphs)